-When asked, “What should I do if I think I have sciatica?” most doctors and back specialists will encourage patients to schedule an office visit.
-During this visit, a thorough medical assessment will be performed to diagnose the spinal condition that is causing the sciatic nerve to become compressed and to determine the proper course of treatment.
+When asked, “What should I do if I think I have sciatica?” most physicians and back specialists will encourage patients to schedule an office visit.
+During this visit, a thorough medical assessment will be conducted to diagnose the spinal condition that is causing the sciatic nerve to become compressed and to determine the proper course of treatment.
 Before contacting a medical professional, those who think they may have sciatica may first want to familiarize themselves with the symptoms that are typically associated with this spinal condition.

-Though the symptoms of sciatica can vary considerably, most patients experience the following in the lower back, hips, buttocks, legs, and feet:
+Though the symptoms of sciatica can vary considerably, most patients experience the following in the lower back, hips, buttocks, legs and feet:

 - Burning pain or shooting pain

 - Dull or sharp pains in the thigh

 - Difficulty walking, standing or sitting

 Most patients experience these symptoms gradually and find that they only affect one side of the body.